jcbhmr/configure-bun-action/README.md

 ### Caveats

-- There's a ~50ms startup delay from the Node.js wrapper.
+- There's a ~50 ms startup delay from the Node.js wrapper.
 This is required since we are using Node.js as our native runtime layer.

 - This GitHub Action pseudo-runtime relies on large binary files in your Git repository.
 As you create more releases you repository size may grow quite large.
-We aren't using a from-network installation because the startup time would skyrocket to ~5 seconds. [#3]
+We aren't using a from-network installation because the startup time would skyrocket to from ~50 ms to ~5 seconds.

 - Any GitHub Action created using Bun won't support Windows since **Bun doesn't yet provide stable builds for Windows**. [oven-sh/bun#43]